What to Do If Your Consolidation Loan Gets Rejected

 What is a debt consolidation loan?

-A debt consolidation loan is a new loan where you use the funds you receive to pay off existing unsecured debts, such as credit card balances.
-Lenders usually charge fees for making a consolidation loan.
+A debt consolidation loan is a personal loan where you use the funds you receive to pay off existing unsecured debts, such as credit card balances.
+Like with most loans, there are fees for taking out a consolidation loan.
 Almost always, you’ll be required to close the accounts you pay off.

 In return, you’ll consolidate your payments into just one per month instead of all the individual payments you had been making.
 If you’re able to get a low interest rate on your loan, you may be able to save a lot of money.